drivendataorg/scipy_proceedings/papers/drivendata/main.md

 | elephant | 1 | 11 | 1 | 20 |
 :::

 The videos ranged between 5 seconds and 1 minute long.
-Each annotation includes a timestamp in seconds and the ground truth distance in meters.
+Each annotation includes a timestamp in seconds since the start of the video and the ground truth distance in meters.

 :::{table} Example rows of depth estimation annotations
 | video_id | time | distance |